The 2022 Wedding Stationery Trends You Need to Know About

 Eco-Friendly Stationery Options Are Rising

 While weddings are a joyful event, they do have a substantial impact on the environment.
 Given all of the waste they can potentially generate, planning an eco-friendly celebration will be a top priority for to-be-weds next year—especially when it comes to stationery.
 While paper materials have typically been used for save-the-dates and invitations, a new wave of options are gaining popularity.
-Couples are using more sustainable materials, like post-consumer recycled paper (Jules Acree, wellness entrepreneur and member of The Knot Most Influential Couples squad, did this for her sustainable wedding in Costa Rica.)
-Other materials on the rise include seed-infused paper and hemp paper.
+Couples are focusing on sustainability by using materials, like post-consumer recycled paper (which is available on The Knot Invitations.)
+Other materials on the rise include seed-infused paper and hemp paper (all available on Etsy).

 Bold, Bright Suites Are Becoming Mainstream